 - Performance-based pay.
-We provide the majority of compensation for our NEOs in the form of performance-based compensation. - Outcome alignment.
+The majority of the compensation we provided to our NEOs is performance-based. - Outcome alignment.
 Each year we review the Company's compensation and financial performance against internal budgets, financial results from prior years and Peer Group market data to make sure that executive compensation outcomes are aligned with the absolute and relative performance of the Company. - Clawback.
 We have a recoupment policy which provides that fraud or intentional misconduct by any employee that results in an accounting restatement due to material non-compliance with the securities laws would trigger a recoupment of certain incentive compensation from the responsible employee, as determined by the Committee. - All new change-in-control arrangements are double trigger without excise tax gross-ups.
-Severance for executives who became eligible to participate in a change-in-control severance plan after April 15, 2010 is double trigger and those executives are not eligible for an excise tax gross-up. - Double-trigger equity vesting upon a change in control.
-Subject to contractual rights in effect on February 24, 2015, a change in control of the Company will only accelerate full vesting of equity awards to executives if the awards are not continued or assumed in connection with the change in control or the recipient has a qualifying termination of employment within two years following the date of the change in control. - No income tax gross-ups.
+Severance for executives who became eligible to participate in a change in

+- control severance plan after April 15, 2010 is double trigger and those executives are not eligible for an excise tax gross-up. - Double-trigger equity vesting upon a change in control.
+A change in control of the Company will only accelerate full vesting of equity awards granted to executives after 2015 if the awards are not continued or assumed in connection with the change in control or the recipient has a qualifying termination of employment within two years following the date of the change in control. - No income tax gross-ups.
 We do not offer income tax gross-ups except in our relocation program. - Good stock option practices.
 We have never repriced, replaced, backdated or springloaded stock options nor granted stock options with a reload feature, nor does the Company loan funds to employees to enable them to exercise stock options.